RajaMuneerBaigal/Next-App/README.md

     - Now you have a next project with folder name my-next-app  or your custom next project
     - cd into my-next-app or custom directory
     - Copy any of the two provided Dockerfiles into my-next-app or your custom next app directory as Dockerfile
     - Please note that while creating a next project it asks for if you are using typescript or not.
 If you are using typescript it creates a tsconfig.json file if not enabled it creates jsconfig.json.
 Please update the copy line in Dockerfile accordingly.
-In context of current project I am not using typescript so i am copying jsconfig.json file.
+In context of current project I am not using typescript so i am copying jsconfig.json file. or if you have copied Dockerfile.example2 as Dockerfile to my-next-app or custom directory you don't have to change anything

    - Next move to root directory in this case app directory and copy the docker-compose file there.
    - Copy the .env file to root directory as well and update it by adding required environment variables.